Sigurre/Kickstart/Module_1/1.1_LAMP/README.md

 These shells serve as the basis of how every NIX OS functions.
 While they are technically nothing more than a text box that accepts typed commands, most (if not all) basic functions rely on them.
 Even interracting with a GUI is just interfacing with the same commands used by the shell.
 Moving a file, adding and saving text, connecting to a wifi network--they all leverage the same structures.

+**NOTE:** I will use the words "terminal", "shell", and "CLI" interchangeably throughout this repo (for the most part).
+There are some minor differences between all these terms, but in common conversation they tend to be the same thing.
+For example: Terminal is the name of the program on macOS that you access the shell *from* (as well as on many Linux distros), but usually when someone says "from the terminal" they are referring to the shell.

 ### Leaning on shells

 Working in most technical fields (*especially* fields like IT and DevOps) hinge upon proficiency in working with a shell.
 While there are a suite of graphical tools that can help you accomplish your goals, using a shell whenever you can will make your life easier.
 This is especially true when interacting with remote servers that are "headless" (meaning they have no monitor, or sometimes even no GPU).
 Editing a text file using a code editor/IDE is great, but when you need to edit a text file on a machine that you can *only* connect to via SSH in a Terminal window you don't want to be left clueless.

-Throughout this project I encourage you to leverage your shell wherever possible. **_This is especially true for file management._** Using GIT from the shell is also useful, and using a shell based text editor like VIM, NeoVIM, or nano for basic tasks are invaluable.
+Throughout this project I encourage you to leverage your shell wherever possible. **_Using it for file management is basically a necessity._** Using GIT from the shell is also useful, and using a shell based text editor like VIM, NeoVIM, or Nano for basic tasks are invaluable.
 You're welcome to use whatever tools you'd like, but sometimes simpler is better.

 Most of my professional work is done from my Terminal and a web browser.
 As such almost all of my examples and instructions will be built with a shell focused workflow in mind.
-GUI tools are an attractive option to default to, and while I don't necessarily discourage it I do recommend being familiar with their shell equivalents.
-If you're more comfortable moving files in Finder or editing your code in VSCode that's totally fine.
-But you should know how to accomplish the very basics of each of those applications via the Terminal as well.
+GUI tools are an attractive option to default to, and while I in no way discourage it I do recommend being familiar with their shell equivalents.
+If you're more comfortable moving files in Finder or editing your code in VSCode that's totally fine, but you should know how to accomplish the very basics of each of those applications via the Terminal as well.

 ## INFO: Monty Python's Favorite Programming Language